 And while imitation is said to be the highest form of flattery, it is not only what Neuer does but how he does it.
 Such is his sense of timing in coming off his line as last man that Neuer has never been sent off, all while transmitting an air of ease and composure to teammates and spectators alike.
 "On the sidelines you're calm and you don't get nervous because you always get the sense that he knows what he's doing," said Köpke.

-It should come as no surprise, then, that even as he approaches his 35th birthday Neuer remains the undisputed first-choice for club and country.
-He has played in all 37 of Bayern's competitive games this season, kept a league-high 10 clean sheets, only conceded four goals in eight games in 2020 and is the only goalkeeper in Bundesliga history with over 100 top-flight appearances to concede less than a goal per game on average (0.78).
+It should come as no surprise, then, that Neuer remains the undisputed first-choice for club and country.
+He kept a league-high 15 clean sheets, and is the only goalkeeper in Bundesliga history with over 100 top-flight appearances to concede less than a goal per game on average (0.77).

 "Through my attacking positional play I want to help the team whenever I can," Neuer said.
 "As a goalkeeper you're often a lone wolf, but out on the pitch I guess I have sort of a helper's syndrome."
 Sweeper, playmaker, helper; whatever the right term may be, it continues to be incredibly effective for the best goalkeeper in the world.